sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Navigating to the Web App option on Azure Marketplace.](./media/creating-web-app.png "Web app option highlighted on Marketplace")

 6. Create a new app in your hands-on-lab-SUFFIX resource group.
-Configure a unique app name (the name you choose will form part of your app's URL).
-Choose **ASP.NET V4.7** as your runtime stack.
-Select a region that supports the necessary resources.
+Configure it with the following parameters.
 Keep all other settings at their default values.
 Select **Review + create** when you are ready.

+    - **Name**: Configure a unique app name (the name you choose will form part of your app's URL).
+    - **Runtime stack**: ASP.NET V4.7.
+    - **Region**: Must support all necessary resources.

     ![Configuring the web app details.](./media/web-app-configuration.PNG "Project Details window with pertinent details")